-As children get older home learning provides an opportunity for children to develop the skills of independent learning, and this should increasingly become its main purpose.
+As children get older homework provides an opportunity for children to develop the skills of independent learning, and this should increasingly become its main purpose.
 It is important that children should gradually get into the habit of regularly devoting periods of time, which may not be long, to study on their own.
-By the time children reach Year 6 their home learning programme will cover a wide range of tasks and curriculum content, with a regular weekly schedule.
-This approach will benefit their learning and also ensure that, in relation to home learning as much as to other aspects, their transition to Year 7/secondary school is as smooth as possible.
+By the time children reach Year 6 their homework programme will cover a wide range of tasks and curriculum content, with a regular weekly schedule.
+This approach will benefit their learning and also ensure that, in relation to homework as much as to other aspects, their transition to Year 7/secondary school is as smooth as possible.

-All the home learning activities prepared for the children are linked to work currently being undertaken at school and are planned to support and reinforce important learning.
-The main focus of which will be Literacy and Mathematics.
+All the homework activities prepared for the children are linked to work currently being undertaken at school and are planned to support and reinforce important learning; with the emphasis on English and mathematical skills.
 We believe that children who regularly read to and with parents benefit by gaining confidence and fluency as readers.
 Reading for pleasure from a variety of authors is an important activity for all children and should be actively encouraged by all parents.
 Similarly, number facts learnt and practised at home will help benefit mathematical development.

-Our Home Learning tasks include:-
+Our homework tasks include:-